adriangeerre/popgen.github.io/_docs/generic/admixture.md

 <img src="http://adriangeerre.github.io/popgen.github.io/analysis/admixture/images/Admixture_plot.png" alt="Admixture for K=5" style="width:100%">

 The admixture plot shows 5 different sections.
 The first three sections (purple, blue and green) contain almost pure individuals.
 The last two (yellow and red) contain a remarkable amounf of individuals with variants from another regions.
 The yellow region, include the most admixture from other regions.
 The different regions cannot be defined from the admixture plot but we can expect that the yellow region is America, the red Africa and the other three the rest, similar to the PCA clustering.

+Finally, the package [starmie](https://github.com/sa-lee/starmie), from 2016, plot admixture with advanced options (similar to tidyverse).

 <p>&nbsp;</p>